Our policies

 2.6 Processed in an appropriate manner to maintain security.
 Ensures against loss, damage or destruction

 We must have appropriate security systems and practices that prevent personal data we hold being accidentally or deliberately compromised.
-Please see:
+Please request additional information our Security Systems and Practises from our Data Protection Officer here.

 3. Data Protection by Design and Default and Risk Assessments of new projects

 Article 25 of the GDPR outlines that all systems for data processing and storage are subject to assessment of Data Protection by Design and Default.
-You can read more about what this entails in appendix 10.
-The practical implementation of how we do this is described in this policy.
-Additionally, all new projects are risk assessed following the risk assessment process outlined appendix 11.
+You can request more about what this entails and how new projects are risk assessed following the risk assessment process, from our Data Protection Officer here.

 4. Protecting the interests of SMA UK